 Renzo Rossetti Museum

-Renzo Rossetti opens his own museum with A rich collection of ethnic and shoes accumulated over a period of 50 years in Parabiago.
+Renzo Rossetti opens his own museum with a rich collection of ethnicshoes accumulated over a period of 50 years in Parabiago.
 He began the collection at an early age, before World War II, and very much desired to see it have its own space.
 The museum can be visited by appointment.
 It has 3,000 pairs of shoes that are perfectly maintained.

 In 2005 after the opening of a third boutique in Paris, on Rue de Grenelle, comes the début of a new franchise store in Dubai.
 The company has a turnover of €55 million in 2004.